arturbalcz/BBSKeysGenerator/README.md

-# RSAKeysGenerator
+# BBSKeysGenerator
 ### Project for CS studies

-Simple program for generating RSA keys
+Simple program for generating BBS keys
 The default length of random prime numbers p and q is 20 bits
 The default generated key length is 20000 bits